EjayNg-AI/corporate-theme-02/corporate-theme/README.md

 Use patterns via Gutenberg block inserter under "Corporate Theme".
 Edit header and footer via site editor.
-Assets enqueued in functions.php.
-CSS and JS replicate index.html functionality.
+Assets are enqueued in `functions.php`, and the CSS and JavaScript mirror the original `index.html` functionality.
-No images shipped; header and WhatsApp use remote icons.
+All images, including the logo and WhatsApp icon, are loaded from external URLs.
+No image files are bundled with the theme.